mvysny/vaadin-groovy-builder/vaadin-groovy-builder-v14/README.md

 }
 ```

-#### The `KComposite` Pattern
+#### The `GComposite` Pattern

-The advantage of extending from `KComposite`, instead of extending the layout (e.g. `VerticalLayout`) directly, is as follows:
+The advantage of extending from `GComposite`, instead of extending the layout (e.g. `VerticalLayout`) directly, is as follows:

 * The component public API is not polluted by methods coming from the `VerticalLayout`,
   resulting in a more compact and to-the-point API.
-The API coming from `KComposite` is
+The API coming from `GComposite` is
   tiny in comparison.
 * Since the `VerticalLayout` API doesn't leak into our component, we are free to
   replace the `VerticalLayout` with any other layout in the future, without breaking the API.